Connect with others who understand.

 Written by Suzanne Mooney

 Pulmonary arterial hypertension (PAH) can be mild, moderate, or severe, and the treatment your doctor recommends will depend in part on the severity of your condition.
-In mild and moderate cases, they might prescribe one or more medications.
-For more severe cases, they might recommend surgery.
+If you have mild or moderate PAH, your doctor may start you on one or more medications.
+If your PAH is more severe, treatment may involve a combination of medications and additional therapies.

-Although there is no cure for PAH, your doctor can help you manage symptoms, slow disease progression, and improve your quality of life with medications and procedures.
-PAH is a rare lung disease — the American Lung Association estimates that 500 to 1,000 new cases are diagnosed annually in the United States — so consider enlisting the help of a pulmonologist, a cardiologist, or another PAH specialist to ensure you receive the latest treatments.
+Although there's no cure for PAH, treatment can help manage symptoms, slow disease progression, and improve your quality of life.
+PAH is a rare lung disease — the American Lung Association estimates that each year, 500 to 1,000 people in the United States are newly diagnosed with PAH.
+Working with a pulmonologist, a cardiologist, or another PAH specialist can help ensure you’re getting the most up-to-date care.

-“When I was diagnosed, I was in shock,” said one myPHteam member.
+“When I was diagnosed, I was in shock,” a myPHteam member said.
 “As I learned more about PAH, the treatments, and mortality rates, it became less frightening.
-Having a PAH specialist has made a difference too.
+Having a PAH specialist has made a difference, too.
 She assured me that my condition was diagnosed early and that with the right combination of medications, my prognosis was favorable.”

 1. Pulmonary Arterial Pressure Measurements

-Doctors use an echocardiogram — a routine and noninvasive procedure — to estimate pulmonary arterial pressure or pulmonary blood pressure.
-In general, the higher your pulmonary arterial pressure, the harder your heart is working to pump blood from your heart to your lungs.
-Over time, this additional effort weakens your heart and can lead to heart failure.
-Pulmonary arterial pressure helps health care providers understand how advanced your PAH might be.
+An echocardiogram — a routine, noninvasive procedure — is used to estimate pulmonary arterial pressure (or pulmonary blood pressure).
+In general, the higher your pulmonary arterial pressure, the harder your right heart is working to move blood into your lungs.
+Over time, this extra effort weakens the heart and may lead to right heart failure (when the heart isn’t pumping as well as it should).
+The pressure measurement gives your care team clues about how advanced your PAH might be.

-Health care professionals also use a test called right heart catheterization to get more information about the hemodynamics (blood flow) within your heart and lungs.
-Doctors use this information with other measurements to determine the severity of your PAH and what treatments may work best for you.
+Your doctor may also recommend a right heart catheterization, which offers a more detailed picture of the hemodynamics (blood flow) within your heart and lungs.
+Doctors use this information with other measurements to determine the severity of PAH and what treatments may work best.

-Two pressure measurements gathered from a right heart catheterization are:
+Two important readings from a right heart catheterization are:

-“I have PAH and am doing pretty well,” said one member of myPHteam.
+“I have PAH and am doing pretty well,” a myPHteam member shared.
 “It’s considered mild.”
-Another myPHteam member said, “I have PAH also, but with medication, I am doing much better.”
+Another member said, “I have PAH also, but with medication, I am doing much better.”

 Combination Therapy

-If you’re newly diagnosed, your doctor will likely recommend combination therapy, which is now the standard of care for pulmonary arterial hypertension.
-Unlike monotherapy, which uses a single treatment or drug to treat PAH, combination therapy uses two or more medications to ease symptoms and lower blood pressure by widening the blood vessels.
+If you’re newly diagnosed with PAH, your doctor will likely recommend combination therapy, which is now the standard of care.
+Unlike monotherapy (relying on just one medication), combination therapy uses two or more drugs to ease symptoms and lower blood pressure by widening the blood vessels.

-“I am preparing to be admitted into the hospital for a subcutaneous therapy treatment,” said one myPHteam member.
+“I am preparing to be admitted into the hospital for a subcutaneous therapy treatment,” a myPHteam member said.
 “I’m very excited to get my PAH under control and start feeling better.”

 2. Functional Class

-Your health care provider will also consider the severity of your symptoms when deciding which pulmonary arterial hypertension treatment to recommend.
-The World Health Organization (WHO) has defined four functional classes to describe the severity of PAH based on symptoms:
+When deciding which pulmonary arterial hypertension treatment to recommend, your healthcare provider will consider how much PAH affects your daily life.
+The World Health Organization (WHO) has defined four functional classes that describe the severity of PAH symptoms:

-• Class 1 — You experience no symptoms while exercising or resting.
+• Class 1 — You don’t have symptoms during physical activity or rest.

-• Class 2 — You experience no symptoms while resting but may feel uncomfortable or short of breath while grocery shopping, climbing stairs, or doing other daily activities.
+• Class 2 — You don’t have symptoms while resting, but you may feel uncomfortable or short of breath during activities like grocery shopping, climbing stairs, or doing chores.

-• Class 3 — You may experience PAH symptoms while resting, and your daily activities are significantly limited by shortness of breath, fatigue, and possibly fainting.
+• Class 3 — You may have PAH symptoms during light activity, and your daily activities are significantly limited by shortness of breath, fatigue, and possibly fainting.

-• Class 4 — You experience symptoms while resting, and any physical activity likely leads to severe symptoms.
+• Class 4 — You have symptoms at rest, and any activity likely causes severe symptoms.

 Supportive Therapies

-If you regularly experience shortness of breath, lightheadedness, chest pain, fatigue, swelling in your feet and legs, and other symptoms that reduce your quality of life, your health care provider may recommend one or more supportive therapies in addition to combination therapy.
-These treatments include:
+If you often experience shortness of breath, lightheadedness, chest pain, fatigue, swollen feet and legs, and other symptoms that make daily life harder, your healthcare provider may recommend adding supportive treatments to combination therapy.
+Common supportive therapies include:

 • Pulmonary vasodilators, which help open the pulmonary arteries